-“In its first-of-its-kind research, we used an innovative approach called digital ethnograpy to determine what constitutes ‘truth’ and why certain ideas get fleeting mentions while others turn into meaningful food movements” said Charlie Arnot, CEO of CFI.
+“In its first-of-its-kind research, we used an innovative approach called digital ethnography to determine what constitutes ‘truth’ and why certain ideas get fleeting mentions while others turn into meaningful food movements,” said Charlie Arnot, CEO of CFI.
 “Certain consumer segments are creating food culture by influencing the information that’s shared and embraced.”

 Through digital ethnography, CFI observed 8,500 consumers online across multiple social channels.
 Going back two years, the study forensically examined their behaviors, identifying beliefs, values, fears and unspoken motivations when it comes to food information.

 “It’s like following digital breadcrumbs that leave a trail showing what consumers actually do, not just what they say they do,” said Arnot.
 “Results revealed that truth isn’t black and white in the minds of consumers.”

 Credibility of information is tied to each segment’s relationship to truth.
 It spans a spectrum ranging from the Scientific, who defines truth as objective, evidence-based science, to the Existentialist who defines it as “what feels true.”